 Staff will monitor for physical distancing during surveillance testing.
 There are also floor markings to indicate safe distancing.

-Both symptomatic and asymptomatic testing occur at the TREC facility, but in different areas of the building
+Both symptomatic and asymptomatic testing are conducted by PPHC, but in different areas of the building

 The process is designed to be as efficient as possible.
 The surveillance testing sampling strategy is intended to spread volume across days and time blocks to allow for an efficient process.

 You will be contacted by a nurse case manager from the Protect Purdue Health Center.
 You will be required to self-isolate and not attend classes, report to work or participate in any other public activity.
 A nurse case manager will help you coordinate the self-isolation process.
 After you have completed the self-isolation period PPHC will provide you with the documentation necessary to return to campus activity.

 I am in the area, but I take all my courses online and I believe coming to campus to be tested will put me at risk.
 Can I be exempt from this process?

 If a student is not compliant with the requests in the surveillance notification email, a referral is made to the Office of the Dean of Students for follow-up according to the Student Code of Conduct expectations.